Between Desire and Uncertainty

-Between Desire and Uncertainty (Entre désir et incertitude) is a Moroccan 2010 documentary film.
+Between Desire and Uncertainty (Entre désir et incertitude) is a 2010 Moroccan documentary film.

 Synopsis

 This is the first documentary film dedicated to Moroccan cinema; Between Desire and Uncertainty hands the microphone over to the filmmakers and film critics.
 Besides offering a brief historical approach, this documentary strives to identify the different movements that push Moroccan cinema.
 Likewise, it also makes very clear the dangers that threaten cinema's evolution.